-London Medical Academy is Linked to Some of Europe’s Top Universities
+London Medical Academy is Linked to Some of Europe’s Top Medical Universities

-When you complete the London Medical Academy pre-med course, you can be confident in the knowledge that you will be well-prepared to pass entrance exams and attend medical school at one of over 40 medical universities in the UK and Europe.
+When you complete the London Medical Academy pre-med course, you can be confident in the knowledge that you will be well-prepared to pass entrance exams and attend medical school at over 40 medical universities in Europe, as well medical universities in the UK.
 All of these institutions will offer you a fine education and prepare you for your medical career in general, dental, and veterinary medicine.

 The University of Warsaw was established in 1809.
 For over 200 years, the school has produced highly trained doctors.
 Today it is the largest school of medicine in Poland and one of the most prestigious.

 The faculty at MUW has a national and international reputation for the study of medicine in Poland being at the forefront of science and medical practice.

 Programs of Study

 The University of Warsaw offers a number of programs in English, among them general medicine and dentistry.